Updated February 20, 2023

-Certified information systems security professional, in short, it is known as CISSP, CISSP is a certification for security services.
+The following article provides an outline for CISSP Study Guide.
+Certified information systems security professional, in short, it is known as CISSP; CISSP is a certification for security services.
 CISSP is famous among individuals who want to pursue a management role in the information security field.
-This certification was developed by international information systems security certificate consortium which in short is known as (ISC)2.
-This certificate is a pathway for professionals and managers who want to enter the security leadership career, this is well received for eligibility by companies and organizations in the IT sector.
+This certification was developed by the international information systems security certificate consortium, which in short is known as (ISC)2.
+This certificate is a pathway for professionals and managers who want to enter the security leadership career; this is well received for eligibility by companies and organizations in the IT sector.

 CISSP certification can get you into the role of chief security officer (CSO), Chief Information security officer (CISO), chief technical officer (CTO).
 The CISSP certification is a prime requirement for several positions in the private and government sector.
-The CISSP exam requirements are extensive which need a good amount of knowledge on IT security and risk management.
+The CISSP exam requirements are extensive, requiring a good amount of IT security and risk management knowledge.
 After passing the CISSP exam, it can be confirmed that the individual possesses good knowledge of IT security, which can be counted as an asset for the individual in management and leadership positions.

 Important Domains for CISSP Exam

 The CISSP exam covers a broad range of information from security subjects.

 These are divided into ten different domains, and each of these is broken to exam objectives; before taking the exam, you must be proficient in each domain:

 - Telecommunications and network security

 - Security management practices

 - Business continuity planning and disaster recovery planning